 The spectacular Picos de Europa massif sits astride the border between Asturias and Cantabria – a land of ancient towns, pretty fishing villages, mountain valleys, and forested foothills.
-The latter region centers on its capital Santander, a destination that manages to be both an elegant vacation resort and thriving industrious city.
-It certainly enjoys a splendid and enviable situation near the mouth of a deep bay, a location that attracts discerning visitors in the summer months looking for a sophisticated seaside break.
-Officially, Santander was recognized as a city only in the 18th century, although the history of Cantabria is a rich one.
-The region, like the rest of the Iberian Peninsula, was initially inhabited by hunter-gathers around 800,000 BC.
+The latter region centers on its capital, Santander, a destination that is both an elegant vacation resort and a thriving industrial city.
+It certainly enjoys a splendid and enviable situation near the mouth of a deep bay.
+This location attracts discerning visitors in the summer months looking for a sophisticated seaside break.
+Officially, Santander was recognized as a city only in the 18th century, although the history of Cantabria is rich.
+Like the rest of the Iberian Peninsula, hunter-gatherers initially inhabited the region around 800,000 BC.

-However, it was the Romans who managed to establish a permanent foothold in Spain.
-Arriving in 218 BC, the Romans subdued the peninsula and controlled Spain for several centuries.
+However, the Romans managed to establish a permanent foothold in Spain.
+Arriving in 218 BC, the Romans subdued the peninsula and controlled Spain for centuries.
 Yet, the proud inhabitants of Cantabria fiercely resisted the Roman conquest and were one of the last regions to be fully controlled by the invaders from Italy.
-Therefore their cultural influence and legacy in Cantabria were quite superficial, although the Romans did establish a settlement on the site of modern Santander, known as “Portus Victoriae Iuliobrigensium.”
-It became an essential harbor within the Western Empire, used to trade with other foreign powers.
+Therefore, their cultural influence and legacy in Cantabria were relatively superficial, although the Romans did establish a settlement on the site of modern Santander, known as “Portus Victoriae Iuliobrigensium.”
+It became an important harbor within the Western Empire, used to trade with other foreign powers.

 The fall of the Western Roman Empire in the 5th century left Spain in the Visigoths’ hands.
 Cantabria had become independent from the Romans in 409, remaining an autonomous province until 574, when the Visigoths founded the Duchy of Cantabria.
 They established a capital in Toledo but were ultimately politically disorganized and ineffective leaders.
 Ripe for a takeover, they fell victim to the Moors in 711.

 In the 11th century, we know that the infant Christian Kingdoms in the north – namely Leon, Castile, Navarra, Aragon, and Catalunya – advanced south, regaining land from the Moors.
-Unfortunately, during this period, Cantabria did not enjoy independent status – parts of Cantabria were incorporated into Castile, and other parts belonged to Asturias.
+Unfortunately, Cantabria did not enjoy independent status during this period – parts of Cantabria were incorporated into Castile, and others belonged to Asturias.
 As the Christians pushed further south, soon, only Granada remained under Moorish control.

 Yet the 19th century was a troubled time for Spain, marked by numerous wars and conflicts, both internal and external.
 Spain’s first Republic lasted only a year (1873), and in 1875, the second Bourbon restoration put Alfonso XII on the throne.
-Santander would subsequently become the favorite summer resort of his successor Alfonso XIII, who laid the foundations for the city as we know it today.
+Santander would subsequently become the favorite summer resort of his successor, Alfonso XIII, who laid the foundations for the city as we know it today.
 Many splendid architectural projects were undertaken, and the seaside suburb of El Sardinero, north of the headland, owes much to the king’s interest.
-This was undoubtedly the city’s Belle Époque – magnificent palatial mansions were built, and the cream of Spain’s elite vacationed in Santander.
-Today El Sardinero is still regarded as one of the most beautiful beaches in Europe and a surfers’ paradise as a result of the powerful Atlantic currents.
-But to step back in time for a moment, the Spanish territorial reform of 1833 also gave Cantabria an administrative center for the first time in its history.
+This was undoubtedly the city’s Belle Époque – magnificent stately mansions were built, and the cream of Spain’s elite vacationed in Santander.
+Today, El Sardinero is still regarded as one of the most beautiful beaches in Europe and a surfers’ paradise due to the powerful Atlantic currents.
+But to step back in time, the Spanish territorial reform of 1833 also gave Cantabria an administrative center for the first time in its history.
 Santander was on the up.

-Unfortunately, the 20th century would be marked by yet more conflicts, wars, and political and social upheaval.
+Unfortunately, the 20th century would be marked by more conflicts, wars, and political and social upheaval.
 Spain played a relatively minor role in the 1st and 2nd World Wars.
 However, the Spanish Civil War cost many lives.
 The Nationalists, under General Franco, declared victory in April 1939 – after the war, thousands of Republicans were executed in reprisals.
 But for Santander, its darkest moment occurred in 1941, when a devastating fire ravaged the city for two days.
 Many landmark buildings were destroyed, and the medieval city center was completely lost, although fortunately, the loss of life was minimal.
 After the fire, the city was rebuilt, although Franco’s regime eradicated previous administrative freedoms that regions such as Cantabria had enjoyed.
-Church and state were unified, divorce and strikes deemed illegal.
-It was not until his death in 1975 that optimism returned, and Spain subsequently made a peaceful transition to democracy.
+Church and state were unified, and divorce and strikes were deemed illegal.
+Not until he died in 1975 did optimism return, and Spain subsequently made a peaceful transition to democracy.